grahamjh99/VisionDrive/part-03/capstone-part-03-rubric.md

 ---

 ## Performance Evaluation
-> Instructors: Mark boxes with an `X` or `n/a` if a score does not apply.
-Grades and indiviual feedback are only necessary for **"Required"** sections; bonus objectives are intended for student enrichment.
+> Instructors: Mark sections with an `X` or `n/a` if a score does not apply.
+Grades and indiviual feedback are only necessary for **"Required"** sections; bonus objectives are primarily intended for student enrichment.

 #### RUBRIC
 Score  | Expectations